manasee-3246/git-demo/README.md

 # git-demo
-This is my my first Git Repository
+This is my my first Git Repository.
+Manasee Vaghasiya.